-Frustrated with lack of support for youngsters in his community, Nhlanhla Mosele, 37, started his non-profit organisation the Youth Service Agency in 2018.
+Frustrated with the lack of support for youngsters in his community, Nhlanhla Mosele, 37, started his non-profit organisation, the Youth Service Agency, in 2018.

 Based in King William’s Town, the NPO aims to inspire and motivate young men and women in the community.